ibexa/documentation-developer/docs/api/field_type_type_and_value.md

 #### `tags`

-You must tag the Field Type service with `ezpublish.fieldType` so it is recognized as a regular Field Type.
+You must tag the Field Type service with `ezplatform.field_type` so it is recognized as a regular Field Type.
 The `alias` key is the `fieldTypeIdentifier`.

 !!! tip